 \section{Introduction}

 The {\it theory of general relativity} is an esteemed intellectual achievement within contemporary science, both \ae sthetically and scientifically.
-For this theory is not only beautiful thanks to its conceptional simplicity combined with inspiring predictive power and mathematical elegance, it is also in a century-old perfect accordance with independent physical experiences, extending from accurate terrestrial laboratory and satellite experiments toward sophisticated deep space astronomical observations.
+For this theory is not only beautiful thanks to its conceptual simplicity combined with amazing predictive power and mathematical elegance, it is also in a century-old perfect agreement with independent physical experiences, extending from accurate terrestrial laboratory and satellite experiments towards sophisticated deep space astronomical observations.

-Apparently Einstein's theory correctly captures our impressions about time and space at meso- and macroscopic scales, including their conceptional similarity composed with their experiential difference.
+Apparently Einstein's theory correctly captures our impressions about time and space at meso- and macroscopic scales, including their structural similarity composed with their experiential difference.
 This co-existing similarity-difference of time and space enters the general relativity formalism as a fragile and tensionful balance between structures.
 It is declared that time and space exist in general relativity and they together comprise an $1+3=4$ dimensional physical continuum: the {\it space-time}, mathematically modeled by a pair $(M,g)$ consisting of a $4$ dimensional {\it differentiable manifold} $M$, which grasps the similarity by its homogeneity, and an $(1,3)$-type or {\it Lorentzian metric} $g$ on it, which certainly grasps the difference by its unusual signature.
-However $(M,g)$ is subject to Einstein's field equations which disturbes this simple division, for general relativity in this way becomes an inherently timeless theory, known as the ``problem of time'' (cf. \cite[Appendix E]{wal} for a technical exposition, and e.g. \cite[Part 3]{bar}, \cite[Chapter 2]{cal} for broader physical and philosophical surveys).
+However $(M,g)$ is subject to Einstein's field equations which together with the theory's diffeomorphism invariance disturbs this simple division, for general relativity in this way becomes an intrinsically timeless theory, known as the ``problem of time'' (cf. \cite[Appendix E]{wal} for a technical exposition, and {\it e.g.} \cite[Part 3]{bar}, \cite[Chapter 2]{cal} for broader physical and philosophical surveys).
 As a result, at a deeper layer of the theory the balance is lost rendering the role played by the Lorentzian signature of the metric less clear.